AAFC-BICoE/hpdb/README.md

 Docker Deployment
 -----------------

-Docker compose can be used to spin up this app and its required mysql 5.7 database.
+Docker compose can be used to spin up this app and its required mysql 5.6 database.
 Here are the steps necessary to do this:

-    1. Ensure that a db dump of hpdb is in the mysql-dump folder with the following lines prepended to the dump:
-        $ CREATE DATABASE hpdbweb
-        $ USE hpdbweb
-    2. Build the defined services in Docker compose
-        $ sudo docker compose build
-    3. Run the built services
+    1. Spin up the both the db and app containers
         $ docker compose up

-This should result in the database container spinning up and importing the slightly modified mysql dump and the app container running the app.
-Once ready, it can be accessed at http://localhost:8080
+    2. Attach to the db container and manually load the hpdb.sql dump found within
+        $ mysql -u root hpdbweb < hpdb.sql

+Once these steps are complete, the site can be accessed at http://localhost:8080.

 Contact
 -------

     Project Group email: mbb@agr.gc.ca
-    Project Developer: Satpal Bilkhu - Satpal.Bilkhu@agr.gc.ca
+    Project Developers: Satpal Bilkhu - Satpal.Bilkhu@agr.gc.ca, Karim Tahan - Karim.Tahan@agr.gc.ca